a234asthana/Portfolio/README.md

 ## Services
 Taking on New Clients!

-I specialize in helping companies with their documentation and communications strategy and implementation.
-I can assist you if you need clear, concise documentation or a comprehensive communications plan.
+I help companies shape their documentation and communication strategies — now with a growing focus on AI-enhanced content.
+Whether you need clear, concise documentation, conversational UX, or a scalable communications plan, I bring clarity and innovation to the table.
-Contact me to learn about my reasonable rates and engage my services.
+Let’s connect to discuss your needs and my reasonable rates.

 ## How to Contact me
 Open to new opportunities and networking!
 Contact me for writing requirements: